lgiordani/postage/README.md

 * Any change in the BOOST number is an API addition.
 It is transparent to running systems, but you should check the changelog to check what's new, perhaps that impossible thing is now easy as pie.
 * Any change in the API number has to be taken very seriously.
 Sorry but for some nasty reason the API changed, so your running code will no more work.

-So beware of the frightening version 4.0.0 that will crash your systems!
+So beware of the frightening version 2.0.0 that will crash your systems! =)

 # License

 This package, Postage, a Python library for AMQP-based network components, is licensed under the MPL, and may also be used under the terms of the GNU General Public License Version 2 or later (the "GPL").
 For the MPL, please see LICENSE-MPL-Postage.
 For the GPL 2 please see LICENSE-GPL-2.0.

 # Quick start

+You can find the source code for the following examples in the `demos/` directory.

 ## A basic echo server